St. Xavier's High School, Fort: First century

 The school was built when the Bombay port took on new importance as the "Gateway to India", in the same year as the Suez Canal was built, 1869.
-At that time it incorporated primary students from the Jesuit St. Mary’s on Cavel Street that had been opened in 1860.
-By 1870 there were eight years of school and a seminary on the premises, with boarding facilities for the St. Mary’s boys and seminarians.
+At that time it incorporated primary students from the Jesuit St. Mary's on Cavel Street that had been opened in 1860.
+By 1870 there were eight years of school and a seminary on the premises, with boarding facilities for the St. Mary's boys and seminarians.
 The 512 students came from diverse religious backgrounds: 337 Catholic, 98 Hindus, 45 Parsis, 20 other Christians, ten Muslims, and two Jews.
 The top floor became the Jesuit residence, then housing sixteen Jesuits.

 Music was taught from 1873 – singing, the harmonium, piano, flute, and violin.
 A band followed in 1878.
 Cricket was played at the school since 1874 and football from 1896.
 German fathers founded and ran the school, but during World War I they were sent to concentration camps; Jesuits from Tarragona Spain and some from Switzerland filled in for them.
 In 1936, five graduates were in the top twenty among 7,014 successful candidates who passed the Matriculation Examination.
 In 1940 the East Wing was completed to accommodate the upper standards, including a hall with a capacity for 700.
-In 1948 a night school was opened with members of the Catholic Young Men’s Sodality as staff; it soon had an enrollment of 200 for courses like fitting and mechanics.
+In 1948 a night school was opened with members of the Catholic Young Men's Sodality as staff; it soon had an enrollment of 200 for courses like fitting and mechanics.

 Memorabilia

-St. Xavier's occupies the neo-gothic building it had from its foundation by the Jesuits in 1869.
+St. Xavier's occupies the neo-Gothic building it had from its foundation by the Jesuits in 1869.
 Fragments of its history are visible in the corridors of the primary section in the form of stuffed hunted animals shot by priests during the British Raj.
-Notable among these is the butterfly and bird collection on the first floor and the stuffed tiger on the third floor.
-The tiger was donated by the Maharaja of Vanzra, Gujrat, who attended St. Xavier's.
+Notable among these is the butterfly and the stuffed tiger on the third floor and bird collection on the first floor.
+The tiger was donated by the Maharaja of Vanzra, Gujarat, who attended St. Xavier's.
 The butterfly and bird collection is the work of Brother Navarro, a Spanish Jesuit and a naturalist who was associated with the school.
 At one corner of the primary quadrangle is a section of a ship's propeller which landed there at the time of the Bombay Harbour Explosion of 1944.
 St. Xavier's High School is approaching its 150th jubilee.